9 Business Capability Examples: Modeling an Organization Successfully

 1. Define KPIs for given capabilities: Organizations should establish clear KPIs that align with the goals for each capability.
 These might include metrics related to efficiency, cost, customer satisfaction, or time-to-market.

-2. Assess maturity: Part of business capability modeling is to also determine the maturity levels of various capabilities.
+2. Assess maturity: Part of business capability modeling is also to determine the maturity levels of various capabilities.
 This should be undertaken with capability experts within the organization.
 In the Ardoq solution, capabilities can be ranked from No Capability, which means it doesn’t exist in the organization, to Optimized Capability, the highest level, meaning the organization has reproducible, efficient, and continuously adaptive processes, processes, or skills to realize this capability.

 Drive Innovation and Agility Through Business Capabilities